RedRover’s Commitment to Diversity, Equity, Inclusion, and Belonging

 Our statement, accountability, and action plan

-RedRover is committed to examining the way we do our work and accomplish our mission with the goal of increasing diversity, equity, and inclusion.
+RedRover is committed to examining the way we do our work and accomplish our mission with the goal of increasing diversity, equity, inclusion, and sense of belonging.
 RedRover is committed to working in stronger partnership with the people and communities we serve and actively seeking representation from those communities for our governing Board of Directors and for our staff and volunteers.

 - We respect and value diverse life experiences and heritages and ensure that all voices are valued and heard.